-- 1. Show light pole locations on the landscape plan in an attempt to avoid conflicts. - 2.
-The location of the light poles in relation to the trees needs to be considered, especially in parking lots and areas along the building's edge.
-The two should not be located in the same area, as illumination will be reduced as the tree matures. - 3.
+- 1. The location of the light poles in relation to the trees needs to be considered, especially in parking lots and areas along the building's edge.
+The two should not be located in the same area, as illumination will be reduced as the tree matures. - 2.
 All shrubs and trees should be trimmed to allow for maximum visibility to and from the site and from within the site.
-Shrubs should have a natural growth habit of no more than 2 1⁄2 to 3 feet, or should be maintained at this height, especially when located along an entrance, walkway or in a parking area. - 4.
+Shrubs should have a natural growth habit of no more than 2 1⁄2 to 3 feet, or should be maintained at this height, especially when located along an entrance, walkway or in a parking area. - 3.
 Trees located around the buildings, walkways and parking areas should have a natural growth habit that is a tree-form, non-pyramidal shaped tree.
 If this cannot be done, the canopy of the trees should be maintained at least four feet from the ground as the tree matures.